 When no_output_of_prior_pics_flag is equal to 1 or is inferred to be equal to 1, all picture storage buffers in the DPB are emptied without output of the pictures they contain, and DPB fullness is set to 0.

-All pictures m in the DPB, for which all of the following conditions are true, are removed from the DPB:
+All pictures k in the DPB, for which all of the following conditions are true, are removed from the DPB:

-– picture m is marked as "unused for reference",
+– picture k is marked as "unused for reference",

-– picture m has PicOutputFlag equal to 0 or its DPB output time is less than or equal to the CPB removal time of the current picture n; i.e., to,dpb( m ) <= tr( n )
+– picture k has PicOutputFlag equal to 0 or its DPB output time is less than or equal to the CPB removal time of the first decoding unit (denoted as decoding unit m) of current picture n; i.e., to,dpb( k ) <= tr( m )

 When a picture is removed from the DPB, the DPB fullness is decremented by one.

-C.3.2 Picture decoding and output
+C.3.2 Picture output

+The following happens instantaneously at the CPB removal time of access unit n, tr( n ).

-Picture n is decoded.
+Picture n is considered as decoded after the last decoding unit of the picture is decoded.

 The variable maxPicOrderCnt is set equal to the maximum of the PicOrderCntVal values for the current picture and all pictures in the DPB that are currently marked as "used for short-term reference" or "needed for output".